francescoFH/CV/README.md

 - **Quick learner and Flexible** -   Experience in working efficiently in challenging and multicultural environments.
 I learn new languages easily and adapt to new practices, as in my final project at Makers, where I had only two weeks to master Swift on Xcode and build a project from scratch.
 - **Interested and curious-minded** - I love learning, and my journey in Makers was so gratifying because I had the opportunity to learn new languages, new ways of writing clean code, and I am looking forward to continuing to develop my skills.
 - **Enthusiastic and dedicated** - When working on a new project I am always committed to enhance its potential, and to look at a problem as a new opportunity to learn.
-One of the things that fascinates me in coding is the more I learn it, the more I want to keep learning, there is always a new way to approach a problem, and find that one tiny bug.
+One of the things that fascinate me in coding is the more I learn it, the more I want to keep learning, there is always a new way to approach a problem, and find that one tiny bug.
 I am always up for a new challenge.
 ***

 ### <a name="education">Education</a>

 #### Makers Academy (October 2020 to January 2021)

-- A 16-week intensive programming bootcamp.
+- A 16-week intensive programming Bootcamp.
 - The training is primarily self-led, encouraging students to develop solutions to problems by themselves, in pairs, and in teams.
 - Makers champion Agile/XP methodologies and practices, such as pair programming, TDD and OOD.
 - Tech/Tools worked with: Ruby, Javascript, Swift, Rails, Sinatra, Xcode, PostgreSQL, TravisCI, Heroku, RSpec, Capybara, Jasmine.